junxit/us-congress-bills-113/metadata.md

 - 2014-06-02 — Reported by the Committee on Agriculture.
 H. Rept.
 113-467, Part II.
 - 2014-06-02 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-467, Part I.
 - 2014-06-02 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-467, Part I.
+- 2014-07-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-07-28 — Considered as unfinished business. (consideration: CR H6937-6938)
+- 2014-07-28 — Considered under suspension of the rules. (consideration: CR H6870-6874)
+- 2014-07-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+935.
+- 2014-07-28 — Failed of passage/not agreed to in House: On motion to suspend the rules and pass the bill Failed by the Yeas and Nays: (2/3 required): 253 - 148 (Roll no. 455).(text of measure as reported in House: CR H6870)
+- 2014-07-28 — Mr. Gibbs moved to suspend the rules and pass the bill.
+- 2014-07-28 — On motion to suspend the rules and pass the bill Failed by the Yeas and Nays: (2/3 required): 253 - 148 (Roll no. 455). (text of measure as reported in House: CR H6870)
+- 2014-07-29 — Rules Committee Resolution H. Res.
+694 Reported to House.
+The resolution provides for consideration of both H. Res.
+676 and H.R.
+935 in the House.
+Both measures are debatable for one hour.
+- 2014-07-30 — Considered under the provisions of rule H. Res.
+694. (consideration: CR H7100-7108; text of measure as reported in House: CR H7100)
+- 2014-07-30 — DEBATE - The House proceeded with one hour of debate on H.R.
+935.
+- 2014-07-30 — POSTPONED PROCEEDINGS - The Chair announced that pursuant to clause 1(c) of rule XIX, further proceedingson H.R.
+935 would be postponed.
+- 2014-07-30 — Rule H. Res.
+694 passed House.
+- 2014-07-30 — The previous question was ordered pursuant to the rule. (consideration: CR H7108)
+- 2014-07-30 — The resolution provides for consideration of both H. Res.
+676 and H.R.
+935 in the House.
+Both measures are debatable for one hour.
+- 2014-07-31 — Considered as unfinished business. (consideration: CR H7149-7152)
+- 2014-07-31 — DEBATE - The House proceeded with 10 minutes of debate on the Capps motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to add a new section at the end of the bill protecting infants and children from known or suspected carcinogens.
+- 2014-07-31 — Mrs. Capps moved to recommit with instructions to the Committee on Transportation. (consideration: CR H7149-7150; text: CR H7149)
+- 2014-07-31 — On motion to recommit with instructions Failed by the Yeas and Nays: 195 - 233 (Roll no. 469).
+- 2014-07-31 — On passage Passed by recorded vote: 267 - 161 (Roll no. 470).
+- 2014-07-31 — Passed/agreed to in House: On passage Passed by recorded vote: 267 - 161 (Roll no. 470).
+- 2014-07-31 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7150)